 What are the limits of the annual allowance?

 The annual allowance for this tax year is £60,000, which means you could contribute £60,000 before a tax charge may apply.

 Tapered annual allowance

-The maximum reduction will be £36,000.
-So if you have an income of £312,000 or more you'll have an annual allowance of £4,000.
+Your annual allowance cant be reduced to less than £10,000.
+So if you have an income of £360,000 or more you’ll have an annual allowance of £10,000.
 If you're caught by the restriction, you may have to reduce the contributions paid by both you and/or your employer or an annual allowance charge will apply.

 We recommend you speak to a financial adviser for more information on the annual allowance or the tapered annual allowance.

 If you've already taken some of your pension savings, your future pension contribution limit may be restricted to the money purchase annual allowance (MPAA).

 The money purchase annual allowance is lower than the annual allowance and it may apply if you chose to flexibly access your pension savings after 6 April 2015.